-We procure certain raw material components of finished conjugate, including antibodies, DM1, DM4, and linker, for ourselves and on behalf of our collaborators.
+We procure certain raw material components of finished conjugate, including antibodies, cytotoxic agents, and linker, for ourselves and on behalf of our collaborators.
 In order to meet our commitments to our collaborators as well as our own needs, we are required to enter into agreements with third parties to produce these components well in advance of our production needs.
-Our principal suppliers for these components include Boehringer Ingelheim, Cytovance Biologics LLC, SAFC, Inc. and Società Italiana Corticosteroidi S.r.l.
+Our principal suppliers for these components include Abbvie Inc., Boehringer Ingelheim, Cytovance Biologics LLC, SAFC, Inc., Carbogen Amcis and Società Italiana Corticosteroidi S.r.l.